naruhitokaide/punchcard/README.md

 [![License][license-image]][license-url]

-Punchcard gives you a way to play with your github punchcard.
+The goal is to give you way to play with your github punchcard.
+Currently: Work In Progress (kinda)

 [license-url]: https://github.com/0xfoo/punchcard/blob/master/LICENSE
 [license-image]: https://img.shields.io/badge/license-MIT-blue.svg?style=flat